neurobagel/documentation/docs/dictionaries.md

 Neurobagel has a common data element for `"Age"` describing a continuous column.
 To ensure age values are represented as floats in Neurobagel graphs, Neurobagel encodes the relevant "heuristic" describing the value format for a given age column.
-This heuristic, stored in the `Transformation` annotation (required for columns describing age), maps internally to a specific transformation that is used to convert the values to floats.
+This heuristic, stored in the `Transformation` annotation (required for continuous columns describing age), maps internally to a specific transformation that is used to convert the values to floats.

 Possible heuristics: